prashantk81/SSD-Assignment-4/README.md

 =>Search entry in the address directory run this command `python3 address.py search FirstName=Prashant LastName=Kumar`

+All the operations are case-sensitive

 ## Q3-> File Name is map.py

-    In this part of question we used matplotlib, numpy,pandas library... we take input from directionData.csv file which contains set of lengths and directions.
+    In this part of question we used matplotlib, numpy,pandas library...
+    I take input from directionData.csv file which contains set of lengths and directions.
+    I take all the length in (millimeter)mm unit.

+I assumed, initial location of Person P is origin(0,0)

-=> to run this file `python3 map.py directionData.csv`
+=> to run this file `python3 map.py`
-we print total distance and initial and file direction in command prompt.
+We print direction and distance on the command prompt at each and every step with respect to initial position. we also print total distance on command prompt.